dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 3. Dashboard admin:

+    1. Add the new file to datafiles_log.csv

-    1. You need to update the dashboard’s Data Sources tab with information about your new data.
+    2. You need to update the dashboard’s Data Sources page with information about your new data.
 Open /Data/3-1_DataTable/DataTable.xlsx in Excel.
 Add a new row with new dates, links and information.
 You also need to add some information about the dataset on this page.
 You can do this in ui.R/2.5.2 Data details text.

+    3. Populate a new row in /Data/3-2_dataText/dataText.xlsx file.
+        These are used to populate dynamic text on the dashboard’s Local Skills data tab.

+    4. Add some overview information about the dataset on the home page of the dashboard. an do this in ui.R/2.1.2 Contents

-    2. Update the dashboard’s Version Log.
+    5. Update the dashboard’s Version Log.
 This is done in ui.R under the “2.1.3 Version control” header.
 Move the current Latest Version text down into the Previous Version area, and repopulate the Current Version with new details.

-    3. Populate a new row in /Data/3-2_dataText/dataText.xlsx file.
-        These are used to populate dynamic text on the dashboard’s Local Skills tab.

-    4. Add some overview information about the dataset on the User Guide page of the dashboard. an do this in ui.R/2.1.2 Contents

 4. Add a new script to /importData to extract and clean the data and add the script to the run list in ExtractLoadData.R (copy one of the